celsiusnarhwal/hachitool/README.md

 ### `hachitool.fail`

-Optionally prints an error-level message, then fails the workflow.
+Optionally print an error-level message, then fail the workflow.
 Takes an optional `exit_code` argument that must be an integer greater than or equal to 1.
 Additionally takes all arguments of `hachitool.error`, except `message` is optional.